JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 ## RNASeq Analysis in R

-This document contains instructions for differential expression of RNA-Seq (gene expression) data, starting with raw counts of sequencing reads.
+This document goes through the workflow for differential expression of RNA-Seq (gene expression) data, starting with raw counts of sequencing reads.

 #### The Pasilla dataset
 It contains RNA-Seq count data for RNAi treated and untreated *Drosophila melanogaster* cells.